xpdota/triggevent-site/pages/Automarkers.md

 Automarkers in Triggevent can use classic-style macros, or [Telesto](Telesto-Support.md).
 Telesto-based automarks can use any available marker (attack, bind, ignore, shapes).
-Macro-based markers will only work for applying sequential 'attack' markers (e.g. attack1, attack2, and attack3 for Titan Gaols).
+Macro-based markers will only work for applying sequential 'attack' markers (e.g. attack1, attack2, and attack3 for UWU Titan Gaols).

 Generally, Telesto is the preferred method, but I will go over both options.